-lighting and sounds operations audio-visual operations scenic art activities set and props front of gg and seames eperations manufacture house
+lighting and sounds operations audio-visual operations scenic art activities set and props front of manufacture house

 Mandatory NESA Course Requirements Learners must undertake a minimum of 70 hours of work placement.
 Learners who do not meet these requirements will be 'N' determined as required by NESA.